Edinburgh and Glasgow Railway: The Wilsontown, Morningside and Coltness Railway

 The Wilsontown, Morningside and Coltness Railway (WM&CR) was another of the "coal railways" serving mineral sites in Lanarkshire.
-It opened in 1845, and ran from a junction with the Wishaw and Coltness Railway at Morningside, to Longridge.
+It opened in 1845, and ran from a junction with the Wishaw and Coltness Railway (W&CR) at Morningside, to Longridge.
 The Board of Trade Inspecting Officer commented about the Longridge terminus: "The line terminates in a large field, about a mile from a small village called Whitburn".
-Although the line connected a number of pits, it was dependent on a long haul to Coatbridge, handing over to the W&C railway at Morningside, and the line was not commercially successful.
+Although the line connected a number of pits, it was dependent on a long haul to Coatbridge, handing over to the W&CR at Morningside, and the line was not commercially successful.
 Raising money to continue eastwards to a more lucrative destination proved beyond the resources of the company.

 In 1847 the company decided that it could not continue independently, and the negotiated the sale of their line to the Edinburgh and Glasgow Railway.
-A legal prohibition on amalgamation of companies which had not expended half of their authorised capital delayed the process until 1849, when an Act was obtained, authorising the sale to the E&GR, which took full effect in 1850.
+A legal prohibition on amalgamation of companies which had not expended half of their authorised capital delayed the process until 1849, when the Edinburgh and Glasgow Railway (Wilsontown, Morningside and Coltness Railway Transfer) Act 1849 (12 & 13 Vict. c. lxxii) was obtained, authorising the sale to the E&GR, which took full effect in 1850.

 In the hiatus period, and with the authorisation of the Edinburgh and Bathgate Railway, the WM&CR enlisted E&GR financial help and set about extending from Longridge to Bathgate.
 The E&GR wished to exclude the Caledonian Railway from the area.
 The line opened to goods and mineral traffic early in 1850, and passenger traffic started in May 1850, after the takeover by the E&GR.

 Stirling and Dunfermline Railway

-The Stirling and Dunfermline Railway was authorised on 16 July 1846.
+The Stirling and Dunfermline Railway was authorised by the Stirling and Dunfermline Railway Act 1846 (9 & 10 Vict. c. ccii) on 16 July 1846.
 As well as linking the named places, there were to be branches to Alloa and Tillicoultry.
 The line opened between Dunfermline and Alloa on 28 August 1850, and Alloa Harbour and Tillicoultry were connected on 3 June 1851.
 The section from Alloa to Stirling was completed on 1 July 1852.
 At Dunfermline, the line made an end-on connection with the Edinburgh, Perth and Dundee Railway, giving onward connection to Fife.